weaversa/cryptol-course/scripts/layercake/templates/to_render/labs/Language/Basics.md

 must be `module Path::...Path::ModuleName where`.
 The `Path::...Path` component is the system path from the root of whatever set of modules you're creating or working from.
 The `ModuleName` component is the basename of this file.
-For instance, this module is `docs::labs::Language::Basics` because its path from the root repository is `docs/labs/Language/Basics.md`.
+For instance, this module is `labs::Language::Basics` because its path from `/docs` under the repository's base folder is `labs/Language/Basics.md`.
 There's really not much to naming modules.
 But don't forget the `where` clause at the end.

 Importing modules is also pretty simple.
 Just add a line starting with